FireLabSoftware/KMerFineRabbit/README.md

 +  - KLen=<32> : is the Kmer length (default 32, realistically can be between 16 and read-length)
 +  - SearchCadence=<1> : Setting this to 1 searches every k-mer when filtering the substrate file.
 Setting to a higher value n searches only every nth kmer
 +  - NoNs=<False> : Setting this to true ignores any read with an N
++  - MinReadLen: <default: KLen>: Output only reads of this length or greater.
+For paired reads, both must be at least this long
 +  - OutFile=<file name assigned by program if not specified> : Allows user to specify base filenames for data output
 +  - ReportGranularity=<100000> : How often to report progress (default every 100000 reads)
 +  - MaxReadsPerFile1=<0> : Max number to check for each substrate file (default is zero (all reads)